sm/website/README.md

 # Developing BDSM WebSite

-## Bash Delectable Scripting Management (BDSM) Framework Documentation WebSite
+## Bash Delectable Scripting Modules (BDSM) Framework Documentation WebSite

 You can see the documentation live online at http://bdsm.beginrescueend.com/.
 Get the Site Running Locally